dbdesign-students-spring2024/6-mongodb-analysis-codingharry123/instructions.md

    - if your data set only has blanks for all the neighborhood-related fields, or only one neighborhood value in all documents, you may pick another field to filter by - include an explanation and justification for this in your report.
    - if you run out of memory for this query, try filtering `review_scores_rating` that aren't empty (`$ne`); and lastly, if there's still an issue, you can set the `beds` to match exactly 2.
 1. show the number of listings per host
-1. find the average `review_scores_rating` per neighborhood, and only show the ones above a `95`, sorted in descending order of rating (see [the docs](https://docs.mongodb.com/manual/reference/operator/aggregation/sort/))
+1. find the average `review_scores_rating` per neighborhood, and only show those that are `4` or above, sorted in descending order of rating (see [the docs](https://docs.mongodb.com/manual/reference/operator/aggregation/sort/))
    - if your data set only has blanks in the neighborhood-related fields, or only one neighborhood value in all documents, you may pick another field to break down the listings by - include an explanation and justification for this in your report.

 ### Write a report